Weinstein Rape Trial Winds Down With More Defense Witnesses

-- Actress Lauren Marie Young says that Weinstein molested her in a Beverly Hills hotel in 2013 and that Salinas was there but did nothing to stop it

-Lauren Marie Young says that after Harvey Weinstein groped her in a Beverly Hills hotel room bathroom in 2013, there was another woman there who did nothing to stop it.
+NEW YORK (AP) — A Harvey Weinstein accuser testified that a woman did nothing to stop the once-powerful movie mogul from groping her in a Beverly Hills hotel in 2013.
+On Monday, that woman is set to offer her own account of the encounter.

-Taking the witness stand at Weinstein’s New York City rape trial last week, Young testified that a Mexican model named Claudia Salinas closed the door behind her and the former movie mogul as they went into the bathroom and “was standing right there” when Young managed to get out.
+Taking the witness stand at Weinstein’s New York City rape trial last week, Lauren Marie Young testified that Claudia Salinas, a Mexican model and actress, closed the door behind her and Weinstein as they went into the bathroom and “was standing right there” when Young managed to get out.

-Young shot Salinas “an evil look, and I left as quick as I could without saying anything,” Young told the jury.
+Young told the jury she shot Salinas “an evil look, and I left as quick as I could without saying anything."

-Salinas, now 38, is expected to offer her own version Monday as the latest defense witness in the fourth week of a trial that could see closing arguments by the end of the week.
-She appeared in the 2009 Weinstein-produced film “Crossing Over” with Harrison Ford.
+Salinas, now 38, is the latest defense witness in the fourth week of Weinstein's rape trial, which could see closing arguments by the end of the week.
+She has appeared in several films, including in the 2009 Weinstein-produced “Crossing Over” with Harrison Ford.

+Weinstein’s lawyers started Monday by calling to the witness stand the longtime manager of an apartment building where actress Annabella Sciorra alleges Weinstein barged through her door, pinned her to a bed and raped her in late 1993 or early 1994.

+Nelson Lopez, the manager of the Gramercy Park building for the past 31 years, testified that he remembers Sciorra living there for about a year and that she never complained about anyone being allowed up to her apartment without permission.

+The Associated Press does not typically identify people who say they have been victims of sexual assault, unless they come forward publicly.

+Weinstein is charged with raping a woman in a Manhattan hotel room in March 2013 and forcibly performing oral sex on a different woman in 2006.
+The 67-year-old Weinstein has maintained any sexual encounters were consensual.

-The defense witnesses follow more than two weeks of prosecution testimony, including the accounts of six women who say the once-powerful Hollywood boss subjected them to vile sexual behavior.
+The defense witnesses follow more than two weeks of prosecution testimony, including the accounts of six women who say Weinstein subjected them to vile sexual behavior.

 Weinstein's lawyers last week used a memory expert, cognitive psychologist Elizabeth Loftus, to try to cement doubts about the women's allegations after cross-examinations that sought to highlight inconsistencies in some of their accounts.
 In some cases, the encounters the women were recalling happened a decade or longer ago.